 Re-start recording: Click on the table row of the last command in your script before you re-start recording so that subsequent commands are recorded in the right order.

-Re-arranging commands: You can cut, paste, copy, delete, and undo commands in the table view using hotkeys or the ctrl+click menu.
+Re-arranging commands: You can cut, paste, copy, delete, and undo commands in the table view using hotkeys or the Ctrl+click menu.

-Playing backing after logging in gives us our first opportunity to troubleshoot.
+Playing back after logging in gives us our first opportunity to troubleshoot.
 You can see that the script stopped at the 3rd command.
 Why?
 The log says ‘element not found’.
 Typically platforms like Squarespace, Wix, and Drupal dynamically generate element id’s; the tip off is the long string of meaningless numbers.
 We need to base our script on attribute values that will persist across multiple executions.

 The plug-in makes it easy to fix this type of error.
 Select the row that threw the error and notice that the target field has a drop-down.
 At the time the command was recorded, the plug-in captured several alternative ways of identifying the target element.
 We’ll choose xpath position because it’s the only option that doesn’t rely on the problematic id attribute.